Light snow to fall in parts of Del., NJ, Philly region on Saturday

 What’s the forecast for the Eagles wild card game?

-Sunday remains clear and cold, with highs around 37°.
+Sunday remains clear and cold, with highs around 37 degrees.
 For the Eagles game at 4:30 p.m., temperatures will start in the upper 30s and drop to the lower 30s by the fourth quarter under clear skies.
-Go Eagles!
+Go Birds

 Download the NBC10 app and follow the NBC10 First Alert Weather Team to get the latest weather updates.